Interest for owning home returns, banks see pick up in loans

-New Delhi, March 5 (IANS) People have started buying their dream home again after the Covid-19 induced lockdown and economic disruptions completely dried out new purchases.
+New Delhi: People have started buying their dream home again after the Covid-19 induced lockdown and economic disruptions completely dried out new purchases.

 Such has been the renewed customer interest in housing that builders are selling even tough-to-sell, non-'vastu' houses without offering much discount.